xonsh/xonsh/docs/xonshrc.rst

 First of all, you need to know about the home directory ``~/.xonshrc`` control file.
 This file is commonly used to put configurations for the user interactive prompt and it is executed automatically only for interactive Xonsh sessions.

 There are also a few places where Xonsh looks for run control files.
 These files will be executed automatically in both interactive and non-interactive modes, and you need to use the `$XONSH_INTERACTIVE <envvars.html#xonsh-interactive>`_ and `$XONSH_LOGIN <envvars.html#xonsh-login>`_ environment variables to determine what code you want to execute in each mode.
+You can also specify the mode in file suffix (e.g. ``myrc_noint.xsh`` or ``myrc_int.xsh``) to avoid loading the file entirely.
  Here is the list of run control files and directories:

 * Cross-desktop group (XDG) compliant ``~/.config/xonsh/rc.xsh`` control file.
 * The system-wide control file ``/etc/xonsh/xonshrc`` for Linux and OSX and in ``%ALLUSERSPROFILE%\xonsh\xonshrc`` on Windows.
 It controls options that are applied to all users of Xonsh on a given system.